PenguinMod/PenguinMod-ExtensionsGallery/src/lib/Documentation/ProjectInterfaces.md

 This extension has several blocks to further customize elements for those who have a deeper understanding of HTML and CSS.

-The "Create html element" block will allow you to create a element based of a HTML tag of your choice.
+The "Create html element" block will allow you to create an element based of a HTML tag of your choice.
 The "Set custom CSS" block will override an elements CSS properties.

 ```scratch